Build A STRONG Back With These 5 exercises!!

 Coaching Tips:

-• Perform a single arm row.
-Row up and back towards your hip versus pulling straight up, and do not use momentum.
+• Perform a single arm row and row up and back towards your hips versus pulling straight up, and do not use momentum.

-• During the row, think about drawing your shoulder blade in towards your spine (retract).
+• During the row (on both the moving and non-moving sides), think about drawing your shoulder blades in towards your spine (retract).

 • Lower the weight to the starting position with control.
 Your shoulder blade should perform the reverse movement (protract) as it did during the rowing/concentric component.
 Think about moving your shoulder blade away from your spine and around your ribcage.
 Do not keep it pinned.

-• For the duration of the exercise, your head, torso, and hips should remain in a stacked position.
-Do not allow your lower back to hyperextend, excessively round, or flex laterally, ribcage to flare, torso, spine, or hips to rotate, hips to pike or collapse, or weight to shift from foot to foot.
+• For the duration of the exercise, your head, torso, and hips should remain in a stacked position, and you should remain in an RDL.
+Do not allow your lower back to hyperextend, round, or flex laterally, ribcage to flare, or torso, spine, or hips to rotate.

 • In terms of breathing, do what works and feels best for you.